I recently had a conversation with a new writer about how awesome our regional conferences are in hopes she would attend. Her response?

 “I subbed a YA MS to HMH and a PB to FSG, but HMH rejected the YA because they hated my MC and FSG thought my PB’s POV was all wrong, so now I’m too upset to finish my WIP!”

 Instead, you’ll receive a sympathetic smile and words of encouragement from folks who understand your pain.
-The children’s writing community is an extremely supportive one – we share our knowledge, answer questions, pick up rejected spirits, and unlike non-writing spouses, family members, and friends, we NEVER say things like, “So, have you sold that book of yours yet?” or “When are you going to be the next J.K.
+The writing community (for the most part) is an extremely supportive one – we share our knowledge, answer questions, pick up rejected spirits, and unlike non-writing spouses, family members, and friends, we NEVER say things like, “So, have you sold that book of yours yet?” or “When are you going to be the next J.K.
 Rowling?” or my own husband’s personal favorite, “I’m waiting for my wife to write a bestseller so I can retire.”